MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 ## Enable co-management in Configuration Manager
-With certificates, site system roles, and client certificates and settings in place, you are ready to flip the switch and enable co-management of your Windows 10 devices from within the Configuration Manager console.
+With certificates, site system roles, and client certificates and settings in place, you're ready to flip the switch and enable co-management of your Windows 10 devices from within the Configuration Manager console.

+> [!TIP]
-During step six of the following procedure, you assign a collection as a *Pilot group* for co-management.
+>  In step six of the following procedure, you'll assign a collection as a *Pilot group* for co-management.
 This is a group that contains a small number of clients to test your co-management configurations.
 We recommend you create a suitable collection before you start the procedure.
 Then you can select that collection without exiting the procedure to do so.

 1. In the Configuration Manager console, go to **Administration > Overview > Cloud Services > Co-management**.